MishaTsyhankou/signup-page/README.md

 clone project
-for start in terminal
+for start in terminal print command
-live-server
+"live-server"